kevinwlee787/gba-game/README.md

 # World's Hardest GBA Game

 ## Purpose
-C program designed to run the [mGBA](https://mgba.io/downloads.html) emulator Inspiration to web game - World's Hardest Game Assignment for CS 2110 - Spring 22
+C program designed to run on the [mGBA](https://mgba.io/downloads.html) emulator\
+Inspiration to web game - World's Hardest Game\
+Assignment for CS 2110 - Spring 22

 ## Installation
-Clone repo
+Clone repo\
-Load ROM - game.gba - with any emulator (Recommend mGBA, link above)
+Load ROM - `game.gba` - with any emulator (Recommend mGBA, link above)

 C source code are here along with a Makefile if you'd like to modify / recompile code